Residents of Western Australia can't choose their electricity providers, but they can switch gas suppliers.

 Who provides electricity in Western Australia?

 The Western Australian electricity market is divided into the South West Interconnected System (SWIS) and other areas.
-Homes do not have a choice of which company they receive their energy from, which will be decided by the location of their home.
+The company from which a home receives its energy is determined by the home's location.

 - Synergy.
 The energy provider for customers within the SWIS, Synergy is Western Australia’s largest provider of gas and electricity.
 The company provides energy to more than one million residential, business and industrial customers in the state.
 It also generates its own power from a range of sources, including renewables and plays an active role in the Western Australian community.